 All pedals have at least one input and one output.

-Pedals work by taking the guitar (or other instrument) signal at the input; applying the effect, and outputting an effected signal.
+Pedals work by taking the guitar (or another instrument) signal at the input, applying the effect, and outputting an affected signal.

 The unit, then, fits into a signal chain and has both an input and an output.

-Some pedals will have various inputs to achieve stereo (a left and right channel); to allow for multiple mono inputs, or in the case that there’s a MIDI input along with the typical 1/4″ jack.
+Some pedals will have various inputs to achieve stereo (left and right channel); to allow for multiple mono inputs, or in the case that there’s a MIDI input along with the typical 1/4″ jack.

 Related article: How Do Patch Cables Carry Audio?
 (Guitar, Bass, Synth, Etc.).

-Some pedal will have multiple outputs.
-This is the case with stereo pedals, which have a left and right channel output.
+Some pedals will have multiple outputs.
+This is the case with stereo pedals, which have left and right channel outputs.
 It can also be the case when the pedal is designed with a direct output (dry) along with an affected output (wet).

-The main idea to understand is that pedals have both inputs and output and act as an effect unit in within a larger signal chain (typically between a guitar and amplifier).
+The main idea is that pedals have both inputs and output and act as an effect unit within a larger signal chain (typically between a guitar and amplifier).

 Pedals will nearly always have an on/off switch.
-These switches are generally designed to be stomped on to engage or dissengage the effect.
+These switches are generally designed to be stomped on to engage or disengage the effect.

-That way, the pedal’s effect is not contantly affecting the guitar tone.
+That way, the pedal’s effect is not constantly affecting the guitar tone.
 It’s important to be able to turn an effect on and off if we’re interested in more dynamic playing.